procionevolante/utils/README.md

-The scripts in this repo are all free to use, modify and distribute freely under the terms of the WTFPL.
+The scripts in this repo are all free to use, modify and distribute freely under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+See the COPYING file for more details.

 Some of them use `nawk` instead of `gawk` (which is what it's usually installed as default AWK interpreter) to be lighter.